 When Are New LEGO Pokémon Sets Being Released?

-Like the majority of LEGO sets, pre-orders will be available ahead of time, and unlike the fierce frenzy that there is to secure TCG products, obtaining the LEGO Pokémon sets should be much easier.
+Like the majority of LEGO sets, pre-orders are available ahead of time, and unlike the fierce frenzy that there is to secure TCG products, obtaining the LEGO Pokémon sets should be much easier.

 - More Insider Gaming: Pokémon TCG 30th Celebration Complete Set List—All Revealed Cards & Teasers